gluon-framework/gluon_native/README.md

 # gluon_native

- Native library for Gluon to use OS-level APIs
+Native library for Gluon to interact with OS-level APIs from NodeJS